 I just found out that Google publishes IPv6 traffic numbers for Google users, going back through 2008.
 It shows what you expect, traffic as a percentage has steadily increased, it’s consistent but not exponential.
 Right now Google averages about 14% IPv6 since January.
 But there’s a weird phenomenon that I can’t explain.

 Because Google tracks this daily, the graph is pretty fine-grained.
 Since about 2012, the numbers show relatively big drop offs in IPv6 traffic as an overall percentage throughout the week.
-Oddly, this drop off exclusively occurs on the weekends.
-With a few exceptions (for example the US election), traffic during the week is about 2-3% overall percentage point lower, about 25% of overall IPv6 traffic.
+Oddly, this drop off exclusively occurs on the weekdays.
+With a few exceptions (for example the US election), traffic during the week is about 2-3% overall percentage points lower, about 25% of overall IPv6 traffic.
 It’s an IPv6 party on the weekend!

 Maybe this has a lot to do with a lot of legacy business networking still using IPv4?
 Then over the weekend, with less traffic through these legacy systems, it ticks up?
 I think I would need to see this compared to overall traffic volume before I can say for use.
 Either way, it’s a little weird.